 Private one-to-one tuition is known to be the most effective and productive method of learning at all levels of academic or creative development.
-It helps students build skills, confidence and enthusiasm in their subjects.
+It helps students build skills, confidence and enthusiasm in their subjects, three things which lead to increased academic success.

-The focused attention and tailored guidance of private tutoring jobs can help students realise their full academic and creative potential.
+The focused attention and tailored guidance of private tutoring jobs can help students realise their full academic and creative potential as well as teaching them valuable study skills that can be used later on in their education and career.

 There are a few things to consider when starting up as private tutor, and our how-to guide will take you through the various steps to get you on your way.
 Before you become a home tutor, have a read through the different sections on: